Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

+In the ESI we extended the data analysis of this initial diagnostic to include another layer of chemical detail for the non-conjugated unsaturated molecules; there, we show that DFTB-ppRPA performs best for non-conjugated alkenes, while DFTB-Casida would be the recommended method for the other non-conjugated molecules with carbonyl, cyano and alkyne groups.

-Based on the discussion so far, we should avoid DFTB-approximate methods for saturated molecules, use DFTB-ppRPA for $\pi$-conjugated molecules and non-conjugated alkenes, and DFTB-Casida for the other non-conjugated molecules with carbonyl, cyano and alkyne groups.
-However, there are extensions to the standard SCC-DFTB formalism that are already implemented in \texttt{DFTB+} and are worth testing if we want to improve our initial estimates of $E_1$.
-This is what we did in hope of resolving the limitations behind the broad overestimation of $\sigma$-type excitation energies in saturated molecules and behind the underestimation of $\pi$-type excitations, particularly for $\pi$-conjugated molecules.
+Based on the discussion so far, neither of the two approaches based on the standard SCC-DFTB formalism would be acceptable for predicting $E_1$ for saturated molecules, and therefore we should avoid them.
+With respect to the unsaturated molecules, DFTB-ppRPA generated decent $E_1$ predictions for alkenes and molecules with $\pi$-conjugation, while DFTB-Casida:3OB did so for non-conjugated ones.
+However, there are extensions to the standard SCC-DFTB formalism, which are already implemented in \texttt{DFTB+}, that are worth testing if we want to improve our initial estimates of $E_1$.
+This is what we did in hope of resolving the limitations behind the broad overestimation of excitation energies in saturated molecules and behind the underestimation of $\pi$-type excitations, particularly for $\pi$-conjugated molecules.
 We decided to focus on improving DFTB-Casida from now on, as it is more general than the current implementation of DFTB-ppRPA, which necessarily involves the highest occupied molecular orbital (HOMO) in the prediction of electronic excitations.